Frequently Asked Questions

 index.js

-: This file will store our Vonage API credentials and other configuration variables.
+: Stores your Vonage API credentials and configuration.
 Never commit this file to version control..gitignore

 .gitignore